-As a result of this process, in connection with the fiscal year 2011 NEO compensation decisions, our Compensation Committee considered compensation data from a select group of 23 peer companies, each of which: (1) were business or labor market competitors in the semiconductor intellectual property or electronic design automation industries or were small fabless or semiconductor capital equipment manufacturers; and (2) generated revenues between \$50 million and \$250 million.
+To assess the competitiveness of our executive compensation for 2014, the Compensation Committee took into account competitive market compensation paid by other companies based on market data obtained from Radford High-Tech Executive Surveys.
+The peer group, which was selected by the Compensation Committee in February 2014, included 15 companies, each of which: (1) were business or labor market competitors in the semiconductor intellectual property or electronic design automation industries or were small fabless or semiconductor capital equipment manufacturers; and (2) generated 2013 revenues between \$50 million and \$199 million, except for Quicklogic, which had revenues between \$10 million and \$49.9 million, and Rambus, Rudolph and Tessera which generated revenues between \$200 million and \$499 million.
 This peer group was comprised of the following companies: